Vados1789/komnu-app/README.md

 4. **Backend Setup**:
-   - In file `launchSettings.json` change url addresses with address of your local machine
    - Follow the backend setup instructions if you plan to run the C# API locally.

 ## Project Structure